 Tests are also available for KRT25 and Ancestry Associations through ICHO.
-As of the writing of this paper, 174 Ancestry Association tests of both wild and domestic curly horses have been cataloged in the ICHO data base.
+As of the writing of this paper, 174 Ancestry Association tests of both wild and domestic curly horses have been cataloged in the ICHO database.
 Every horse that is tested adds to the common knowledge.

-Some of the gene mutations that are thought to be different in various lines of curly coated horses may turn out to be the same mutation after the different causative genes are isolated.
+Some of the gene mutations that are thought to be different in various lines of curly-coated horses may turn out to be the same mutation after the different causative genes are isolated.
 It is equally probable that the existence of new curly causing genes may be deduced from the results.

 As the complicated world of curly horse genetics progresses, each piece of the puzzle seems to solve another part of the mystery, while at the same time, opening the door to new questions and lines of inquiry.

 The genetic results outlined in this article would not have been possible without the continued research and support of Dr. Gus Cothran and his staff and students at Texas A&M University.
 Dr. Cothran has diligently worked to solve the mystery of curly horse genetics for over a decade.
-His scholarly advice and guidance about the contents of this manuscript was invaluable.
+His scholarly advice and guidance about the contents of this manuscript were invaluable.

 Bunny Reveglia, the office manager of the International Curly Horse Organization, has systematically documented genetic data, pedigrees, coat types, and generally coordinated the research into curly coats in horses.
-Without her dedication, the genetic research into curly coated horses would not have taken place.
+Without her dedication, the genetic research into curly-coated horses would not have taken place.

 The continued support of ICHO board members and their dedication to science has allowed this valuable research to continue.
 They all deserve some special thanks.

-Finally, individual horse owners that have given their support to these projects and most importantly given homes to rare and unique curly coated horses need our thanks.
+Finally, individual horse owners that have given their support to these projects and most importantly given homes to rare and unique curly-coated horses need our thanks.
 Most notably Angie Gaines of Golden Curls Ranch who has tirelessly given a home to many of our most rare and valuable horses.
 Duv Cardenas and Krista Harvey who both adopted two of the most endangered types of curly horses and gave them both wonderful homes.
-Finally, George Kurek and Vicky Ives who helped to track down curly coated horses in the Spanish Mustang Registry.
+Finally, George Kurek and Vicky Ives who helped to track down curly-coated horses in the Spanish Mustang Registry.

-Although there is still much work to do, without the help of all the dedicated horse owners above, the mysteries of curly coated horses would forever be in shadow.
+Although there is still much work to do, without the help of all the dedicated horse owners above, the mysteries of curly-coated horses would forever be in shadow.